Social Science and Language Models

 Flor Miriam Plaza del Arco

-Flor is a postdoctoral researcher at Bocconi University’s MilaNLP lab in Milan, Italy.
+Flor is an Assistant Professor at the Leiden Institute of Advanced Computer Science (LIACS).
+She was previously a postdoctoral researcher at Bocconi University’s MilaNLP lab.
 Her research lies at the intersection of language, computation, and society.
 She investigates how large language models represent and interpret human emotions, specifically exploring whether these models perpetuate biases, stereotypes, or harmful language across different cultural and social contexts.
-She fosters fairness and cultural sensitivity in AI systems and collaborates with social science experts to provide a comprehensive perspective on these challenges.
+She collaborates with social scientists to provide an integrated view of these issues and promotes fairness and cultural sensitivity in AI systems.

-She actively contributes to the academic community by co-organizing notable events, including the 8th Workshop on Online Abuse and Harms at NAACL 2024 and the Tutorial on Countering Hateful and Offensive Speech Online at EMNLP 2024.
-Additionally, she co-organized the 36th, 37th, and 39th editions of the Spanish Society for Natural Language Processing Conference (SEPLN).
-She is currently co-organizing the 9th Workshop on Online Abuse and Harms at ACL 2025
+She has co-organized notable events, including the 8th Workshop on Online Abuse and Harms at NAACL 2024 and the Tutorial on Countering Hateful and Offensive Speech Online at EMNLP 2024.
+She also co-organized the 36th, 37th, and 39th editions of the Spanish Society for Natural Language Processing Conference (SEPLN).
+She is co-organizing the 9th Workshop on Online Abuse and Harms at ACL 2025.

 Link to website: https://fmplaza.github.io